renra/go-maybe/README.md

 # Go Maybe

 Maybes for Go.
-This package contains definitions of a maybe wrappers for a few basic and often-used types in Go.
+This package contains definitions of maybe wrappers for a few basic and often-used types in Go.
 In case you don't know what a maybe is, you can read about it for example [here](https://en.wikipedia.org/wiki/Option_type).

 Wait!
 Go already has maybes, right?
 It has pointers.